dgwynne/wslv/README.md

-While LVGL and wscons provide the user interface, MQTT will allow it to interact with other hardware or visa versa. eg, pressing a button widget on an LVGL interface could send an MQTT message to tell another device or Home Assistatn to do something, or a ZigBee remote (like the IKEA 5 button remote) could be used as an encoder to nagivate an LVGL based interface.
+While LVGL and wscons provide the user interface, MQTT will allow it to interact with other hardware or visa versa. eg, pressing a button widget on an LVGL interface could send an MQTT message to tell another device or Home Assistant to do something, a message from a device could change the visible state of a widget, or a ZigBee remote (like the IKEA 5 button remote) could be used as an encoder to nagivate an LVGL based interface.